Address Sunray Avenue, Piara Waters

 (Formerly known as Piara Waters (South) Pavilion & Playing Field)

 Rossiter Pavilion and Playing Field for the City of Armadale, is located in the Holland Park Private Estate in Piara Waters.
-The 38,000m2 site consists of a large pavilion and four changerooms and is fully landscaped.
+The 38,000m2 community centre site consists of a large pavilion and four changerooms and is fully landscaped.
 A BBQ and seating area together with a nature based playground and full size playing field is open and available to the local community.

 This was an exciting opportunity for Alita to partner with the City of Armadale and provide the community with a facility for sporting clubs and community groups to gather.

 Architect: Fratelle Group